kefniark/pixel-builder/website/pages/usage/define.md

 **Warning**: those constants are not true variables, they are replaced at build time with a string replacement.

-For boolean and numbers this is not a problem, but for string you have to be careful with the lack of quotes
+For boolean and numbers this is not a problem, but for string you have to be careful with the lack of quotes.

 ```js
 // this work work